Skip to content

 • 401 Unauthorized: Your API key is incorrect or missing.

-• 429 Too Many Requests: You have exceeded the monthly limits of you current plan (1000 for free per month).
+• 429 Too Many Requests: You have exceeded the monthly limits of your current plan (1000 for free per month).

 Rate Limits